GOALS & ACHIEVEMENTS

 In June, she spent 15 days living underwater as one of six aquanauts on Mission 31.

-Grace Young is an MIT mechanical and ocean engineer currently earning her PhD as a Marshall Scholar at Oxford University.
+Grace Young is an MIT graduate in Mechanical and Ocean Engineering who just earned earned her PhD as a Marshall Scholar at Oxford University.
 A member of Oxford’s Ocean Research and Conservation Group, her passion is developing technology to explore and manage sustainably our oceans’ resources while conserving their fragile ecosystems.
 Her current focus is creating 3D models of coral reefs around Honduras and Indonesia to analyze how reef structure changes with depth and location and how it influences the marine ecosystems that live on or around them.
 The purpose is to understand more precisely the connection between structure and ecosystem health in order to aid in rebuilding reefs degraded or destroyed by climate change, acidification, overfishing, and pollution.

 Because of the interdisciplinary nature of her research, she works in both Oxford’s Zoology Department (for marine biology expertise) and Engineering Sciences Department (for computer vision and artificial intelligence expertise).